Maine Coon cats are well known for having thick, impressive coats of fur which help them survive even the coldest of New England Winters.

-Additionally, studies also suggest that the Maine Coons long fur may limit the amount of protein that is able to spread across a cat’s fur, thus making the Maine Coon cat more hypoallergenic than other cats breeds (source).
+Additionally, studies also suggest that the Maine Coons long fur may limit the amount of protein that is able to spread across a cat’s fur.

 For more fascinating reading on this subject, check out my article “Are Maine Coon Cats Hypoallergenic?“.

 How To Minimize Cat Allergies

 Are you allergic to Maine Coon cats, but would still love to own one?
 Or, are you worried your cat allergens will be too much to handle?

 If so, take a look at the table below which shows you some simple ways to reduce your cat allergies:

 |Bathe your |

 Fel d 1 is removed.
 This option

 are allergic to Maine Coon cats,